 The Wrkplace KYC solution helps meet the obligations of Part B.

-We believe ALL businesses should undertake this due diligence – not just those that are legally obliged to.
+We believe ALL businesses should undertake this due diligence.
 Racehorse trainers, syndicators, agents and farms all have a duty of care to verify the bona fides of their customers.

-For more information on the benefits of identity verification, read 6 reasons to verify the identity of your new customers.
+To learn more about this topic, here are 6 reasons to verify the identity of your new customers.

 What information does a new customer need to provide?

-At a minimum, our KYC solution requires the customer’s full name, date of birth and current residential address.
+Our KYC solution allows customers to enter their full name, date of birth and current residential address.

-Several background checks against independent national databases often result in your customer’s identity being verified successfully.
-On occasions though, they may need to submit a government document ID such as a Drivers Licence, Passport or Medicare Card number in order to self-verify successfully.
+Background checks against independent national databases regularly result in your customer’s identity being verified successfully.
+On occasions, they may need to submit a government document ID such as a Drivers Licence, Passport or Medicare Card number in order to self-verify successfully.

-Our solution, using Australia’s leading identity verification platform GreenID (by GBG), also performs checks against various watch lists such as Interpol Most Wanted, ICE Most Wanted, DFAT, Politically Exposed Persons, Local and Global Sanction lists, and others.
+Our solution, using Australia’s leading identity verification platform GreenID (by GBG), also performs checks against various watch lists such as Interpol Most Wanted, ICE Most Wanted, DFAT, Politically Exposed Persons, Local and Global Sanction lists, Tax and Fraud registers, and others.

 What happens if the buyer’s identity and/or address cannot be verified?

-Around 90% of customers verifying themselves via our KYC online process are verified “first-time” via background checks.
-But around 10% of buyers are asked to provide additional proofs, usually because they have changed address recently and have not yet updated their Driver’s Licence or Electoral Roll.
+Around 80% of customers are verified “first-time” via background checks.
+But around 20% are asked to provide additional proofs, usually because they have changed address recently and have not yet updated their Driver’s Licence or Electoral Roll.

 Our solution interactively provides alternate options such as providing a Drivers Licence / Passport / Medicare Card number or a recent copy of a Bank Statement, Rental Agreement, Utilities Bill.
-This is then verified in Green ID only (and not kept on file) for independent verification.
+This is then verified once and never stored on our system.

 What if the buyer can’t provide the proof needed?